kenken64/NUSISS-DevOpsEng/workshop/workshop6.md

   <img src="./screens/travis2.png" >
   <img src="./screens/travis3.png" >

-5. Under the working directory of the bitcoin app create the follow directory
+5. Under the working directory of the bitcoin app create the following directory

 ```
 .github/workflows/
 ```

-6. Under the above directory which is likely to be hidden on the windows explorer create a file as below
+6. Under the above newly created directory which is likely to be hidden on the windows explorer create a file as below, not on the linux or mac system.

 ```
 .github/workflows/build.yml
 ```

-7. Add the following codes into the build.yml file to you working repository (Cloned githubrepo ), replace the email and Github userid placeholder in arrow bracket within the yml file.
-Do not replace or remove the value `$WORKSHOP6_GITHUB_TOKEN`.
-Please take note yaml file is case sensitive and indentation sensitive.
+7. Add the following codes into the build.yml file (Cloned githubrepo ).
+Do not replace or remove the value `$WORKSHOP6_GITHUB_TOKEN` and `GITHUB_TOKEN`.
+Please take note yaml file are case sensitive and indentation sensitive.

 Features: